Runa Khan: Diversification (2009–2016)

-In 2022, the organisation marked its 20th anniversary, inaugurated its first cyclone-resilient house, received the Royal Institute of British Architects (RIBA) award for the best new building in the world, and, in partnership with the Paris Saint-Germain Foundation, launched the first mobile sports library in Rohingya camps.
+Friendship marked its 20th anniversary in 2022, inaugurating its first cyclone-resilient house, earning the Royal Institute of British Architects (RIBA) International Prize for the Friendship Hospital in Shyamnagar, and launching a mobile sports library in Rohingya camps in partnership with the Paris Saint-Germain Foundation.

+Recent Activity (2023–2026)

-From 2023-2025, five new floating hospital ships joined the fleet with support from the Islamic Development Bank, two solar villages were built, and two more disability centres and two disability-friendly boats were introduced.
-Students from the Connected Schools Program participated internationally—two girls at the European Parliament and two at COP28 in 2023, followed by four students (two girls and two boys) at the European Parliament in 2024–2025.
+Between 2023 and 2025, five new floating hospital ships joined Friendship's fleet with support from the Islamic Development Bank, alongside two solar-powered villages and two additional centers and disability-friendly boats for persons with disabilities.
+Students from Friendship's Connected Schools Programme represented their communities internationally: two girls attended the European Parliament and two attended COP28 in 2023, followed by four students at the European Parliament in 2025.

-On September 11, 2023 Runa Khan hosted the French president, Emmanuel Macron on Friendship's traditional panshi boat, the Flèche d'Or, the largest and one of the last of its kind, during an official visit to the country.
-They were accompanied by climate scientist Saleemul Huq, high-ranking government officials of Bangladesh and France, and young climate activists on the boat trip, which cruised the Turag River.
+On 11 September 2023, Khan hosted French President Emmanuel Macron aboard Friendship's traditional panshi boat, the Flèche d'Or—the largest of its kind and one of the last still afloat—during his official visit to Bangladesh; the delegation, including climate scientist Saleemul Huq and French and Bangladeshi officials, cruised the Turag River.
+In November 2025, Friendship won The Earthshot Prize in the 'Fix Our Climate' category, the first Bangladeshi organisation to earn the honour.
+In August 2026, Khan was named a recipient of the Ramon Magsaysay Award, recognising her decades of work with remote, river-eroded, and climate-vulnerable communities in Bangladesh and her leadership in building Friendship.

 Authorship

-Runa Khan has authored and co-authored a number of books, articles, and chapters on development, education, humanitarian aid, and climate resilience.

-Her literary works include two collections of Bangladeshi folk tales: The Flower Maiden and Other Stories (2000, ISBN 984 05 1511 X) and Rani Kanchan Mala and Other Stories (2000, ISBN 984 05 1482 2), both later published by The University Press Limited based on traditional Bangladeshi folk tales, including some from Thakurmar Jhuli.

-Of the book chapters, the most notable is Beyond the North-South Dichotomy, a chapter in Reimagining Civil Society Collaborations in Development, published by Routledge in 2023.

-She has also developed several educational resources: the Play School Activities Book series (Books 1–2), the Radiant Workbook series (Books 1–4) on practical teaching methodology, and two further books of teaching methods for teachers and children.
+Khan has authored or co-authored several books, academic chapters, and articles on development, education, humanitarian aid, and climate resilience.
+Her literary works include two collections of Bangladeshi folk tales drawn from oral traditions: The Flower Maiden and Other Stories (2000) and Rani Kanchan Mala and Other Stories (2000), both published by The University Press Limited; the former received a Bangladesh government award for book design in 2001.
+Her chapter 'Beyond the North-South Dichotomy' was published in Reimagining Civil Society Collaborations in Development by Routledge in 2023.
+She has also developed educational materials, including the Play School Activities Book series and Radiant Workbook series, whose child-centric methodology was incorporated into Bangladesh's National Curriculum framework in 1990.